aws-samples/serverless-patterns/private-apigw-cross-region/README.md

-# Private Amazon API Gateway REST API to be invoked from an EC2 machine in a different AWS Region
+# Private Amazon API Gateway REST API to be invoked from an Amazon instance in a different AWS Region

 This pattern creates a Private Amazon API Gateway REST API, along with an Interface VPC Endpoint in an AWS Region.
-Subsequently, it creates a VPC, an EC2 Instance, a Private Hosted Zone and a VPC Peering Connection in a second AWS Region.
+Subsequently, it creates a VPC, an EC2 Instance, a Private Hosted Zone, and a VPC Peering Connection in a second AWS Region.
 Finally, the VPC Peering connection is created in the first AWS Region.
 This way, a client in an AWS Region can send requests to the Private API Gateway in a different AWS Region.

 Learn more about this pattern at [Serverless Land Patterns](https://serverlessland.com/patterns/apigw-rest-api-lambda-vpc-sqs). edit this